gia-lexa/helix/README.md

 The purpose of this project was to revisit my GoLang skills by practicing building a small example app.

+This is a work in progress—the next step is to add tests.

 Display all headers for a given URL:
 ```
 helix https://www.example.com